syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Selection

 [`SfEffects.Selection`] is a smooth color transition to indicate the view state is moved to selected state.
-It generally appears after the ripple effect when it is given in combination with [`SfEffects.Ripple`] effect.

 {% tabs %}